pdanpdan/quasar/docs/src/pages/contribution-guide/contribution-guide.md

 ## Reporting an Issue

-* [GitHub](https://github.com/quasarframework/quasar/issues): If you have a bug to report or feature to request, that’s what the GitHub issues are for.
+* [GitHub](https://github.com/pdanpdan/quasar/issues): If you have a bug to report or feature to request, that’s what the GitHub issues are for.

 ::: danger Reporting a vulnerability
 Please do not report security vulnerabilities with public GitHub issue reports.
 Follow the [Report a vulnerability](/security/report-a-vulnerability) steps for security issues.
 :::

-If you've found a problem in Quasar which is not a security risk, do a search on GitHub under [Issues](https://github.com/quasarframework/quasar/issues) to check if it is already answered or even fixed in the development branch (`v1`).
+If you've found a problem in Quasar which is not a security risk, do a search on GitHub under [Issues](https://github.com/pdanpdan/quasar/issues) to check if it is already answered or even fixed in the development branch (`dev`).

-- The issue list of the [main repo](https://github.com/quasarframework/quasar) is **exclusively** for bug reports and feature requests.
+- The issue list of the [main repo](https://github.com/pdanpdan/quasar) is **exclusively** for bug reports and feature requests.
 Non-conforming issues will be closed immediately.

   - For simple beginner questions, you can get quick answers from the [Quasar Discord chat](https://chat.quasar.dev).